Easter Math Puzzles for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-March is a very exciting month because, aside from St. Patrick’s Day, you can also get to do a bit of Easter-inspired fun and learning activities in the classroom, and Math is no different.
+March is a fascinating month because, aside from St. Patrick’s Day, you can also get to do some Easter-inspired fun and learning activities in the classroom, and Math is no different.

 We don’t celebrate Easter in my country.
 Easter week is more of a religious week where you spend the week praying and doing all the Catholic activities you can imagine, even when I have to confess that for my cousins and me, the week was more fun than anything because we got to spend the entire week at my beach house having tons of fun.
 Ahhhhhh, those good old days!